ska-telescope/ska-mid-dish-manager/docs/src/developer_guide/apply_pointing_model.rst

 * Units need to be correct and present for each coefficients (deg or arcsec).

-* The values of the coefficients need to adhere to this range [-2000, 2000].
+* The values of the coefficients need to adhere to this range [-2000, 2000] and [0, 360] for ABphi.

 * The Dish ID should be correct.
 (Necessary so that the write dish is written too).